Cloud cybersecurity: Vulnerabilities, frauds and limitations | Mateusz Chrobok | The Dev is in the Details #5

 M: Thank you for the invitation.

 Ł: I don't know if I will sleep well tonight.
-Sorry again, it's good, no, it's good to be aware of that, you know in a bubble.
-So, oh good, I really appreciate it.
+It's good to be aware of that, you know in a bubble.
+So, I really appreciate it.
 Thank you, for the conversation.
 I hope our listeners enjoyed it as much as I did.
 Dear listener, if you liked this episode, please like and subscribe so you don't miss out on future conversations.